 - Extra Discipline Required - Routines take time and consistency to establish.
 It may be frustrating and seem like baby will never catch on for the first several weeks of trying.
 Having a mentor who’s done it before may help.

 - Less Flexibility - Schedule babies are best kept to their routine on a regular basis.
 This may not work for parents who prefer to take the baby along to social engagements on a regular basis or are just not good with sticking to a schedule.

 - More Gear – Co-sleeping requires your bed.
 Scheduled babies tend to sleep in a crib in their own room.
 You will also need a baby monitor to listen for baby’s cries from your room at night and black-out curtains to simulate night during nap times.

-Both co-sleeping and sleep training have their plusses and minuses.
+Both baby sleep training and co-sleeping have their plusses and minuses.
 As the parent to your child, it is up to you to pay attention to what feels right regarding sleeping arrangements (and all other decisions).
 There is no right or wrong way, only what works for you and your baby.
-This may be die-hard attachment parenting, conventional sleep-training, or somewhere in between.
-Peer pressure aside, decide for yourself, and turn out the lights.
+This may be die-hard attachment parenting, conventional baby sleep training, or somewhere in between.

 If you’re interested in trying sleep training, I highly recommend The Contented Little Baby Book by Gina Ford – My current bible on sleep routines after severe sleep deprivation with baby #1.
 Gina is known for her hard-core routines, and some of her concepts (especially regarding formula, water, and solid food) need to be taken with a grain of salt, but the concept of proper sleep/feeding patterns makes sense and, if you stick with it, will result in your household getting more sleep and more peace.